CivicTechHackathon2024/voter-guide-fe/README.md

 Our mission is to create an equitable electoral process by providing comprehensive, multilingual, and user-friendly information to immigrants and first-time voters, ages 18 to 30.
 We created an application that informs voters in Boston of who is running in their district's next election.

-We created this app in 24 hours at the 2024 Tech for Civic Change Hackathon hosted by BU and Howard University.
+We created this app in 24 hours during the 2024 Tech for Change Hackathon, co-hosted by BU and Howard University in partnership with Tech for Change.

 ## Table of Contents
 - [Previews](#previews)